MAT at a Glance

 A Job in MAT represents any automation execution of any kind of available application.
 As such, every time that a Network Workflow, a Network Task or any automation application is executed, a new Job is created to reflect on the system that execution in a unique, centralized and isolated way from the application that has triggered it.

 Through the Job Manager, MAT can control the distributed execution of tasks (task execution scheduler), regardless of which application is requiring the execution of that automation.
-This module allows the execution of automation flows in an immediately or scheduled fashion, belonging to different MAT applications such as Network Workflows, Network Tasks, Backups, Compliance, Snapshots, etc. providing a suitable execution environment and features for the end user such as visualization of the execution tasks path, task logs, reports of results, errors encountered, initial parameters management and much more information related to that specific execution.
+This module allows the execution of automation flows in an immediately or scheduled fashion, belonging to different MAT applications such as Network Workflows, Network Tasks, Backups, Compliance, Snapshots, etc. in an immediately or scheduled fashion and providing a suitable execution environment and features for the end user such as visualization of the execution tasks path, task logs, reports of results, errors encountered, initial parameters management and much more information related to that specific execution.

 MATs Job Manager also offers the possibility of viewing all the schedules created and available for future executions, regardless of the application that requires them.
 Scheduling allows jobs to be executed in delayed time when they are defined, and offers different configuration options.
-To schedule a job, the user can do it from within an application instance.
+A user can schedule a job from within an application instance.
 Each application in MAT allows the user to establish when the executions should occur with different scheduling configurations to choose from.

 Available execution schedules are: